-Fast-forward a century later, add in a history of patchwork repairs and deferred maintenance, along with a fateful decision to remove – instead of repair – a monumental projecting cornice that originally graced the building, and the result was serious deterioration of the façade that spread to the interior finishes.
-We were commissioned by the NYC School Construction Authority (NYCSCA) to document the extent of deterioration and develop a plan for restoration.
+Fast-forward a century later, add in a history of patchwork repairs, deferred maintenance, and a fateful decision to remove, instead of repair, a monumental projecting cornice, and the result was serious deterioration of the building’s façade and interior finishes.
+Nelligan White was commissioned by the NYC School Construction Authority (NYCSCA) to document the extent of deterioration and develop a plan for restoration.

-Throughout the building, we observed water penetration and building-wide damage to interior finishes, due to a combination of modern masonry repair failures combined with the deterioration of the backup masonry and mortar that work as a “skin” to protect the building.
-Additionally, the removal of the original projecting cornice years ago, due to cost constraints, resulted in the unintended consequence of removing some protection from the elements, accelerating masonry deterioration.
-Once all the damage had been recorded and mapped, we recommended full replacement of the masonry along with stabilization and repair of all backup masonry.
+Our team observed water penetration and damage to interior finishes throughout the building.
+This was due to a combination of modern masonry repair failures and deterioration of backup masonry and mortar that should work as a “skin” to protect the building.
+Additionally, the removal of the original projecting cornice had the unintended consequence of exposing building infrastructure to the elements and accelerating masonry deterioration.
+Once all damage had been recorded and mapped, we recommended replacement of all exterior masonry along with the stabilization and repair of all backup masonry.

-All face brick was removed and replaced with new brick that replicated the original brick from the 1890s.
+To address building issues, all face brick was removed and replaced with new brick that replicated the original look of the brick from the 1890s.
 Behind this new brick, a vapor barrier was applied and a narrow-cavity drainage plane was installed to create a protective barrier.
 A replica of the original cornice was installed using modern glass fiber reinforced concrete.
-We also replaced the roof and cleaned up selected original stonework that remained.
-The result is the restoration of this beautiful, Beaux-Arts style school that will be resilient for generations to come.
+Our team also replaced the roof and cleaned the building’s original stonework.
+This project resulted in the restoration of a beautiful, Beaux-Arts style school that will be resilient for generations to come.